django-oscar/django-oscar-api/docs/source/topics/permissions.rst

 Some notes on gateway & resource protection.
 --------------------------------------------

-Because we need the REST API to fascilitate the same usage patterns as a regular oscar HTML frontend, we need protection of resources on several levels.
+Because we need the REST API to facilitate the same usage patterns as a regular oscar HTML frontend, we need protection of resources on several levels.